Working at the Edges of Institutions During their Transformations: A Response to Sharon Traweek

 Ashman, Keith M. and Philip S. Baringer, eds.
 2001.
-After the Science Wars.
+After the Science Wars: Science and the Study of Science.
 London: Routledge.

-Gross, Paul and Norman Levitt, 1994.
+Gross, Paul R. and Norman Levitt.
+1994.
 Higher Superstition: The Academic Left and Its Quarrels with Science.
 Baltimore: Johns Hopkins University Press.

 Harding, Sandra, ed.
 1992.
 The ‘Racial’ Economy of Science: Toward a Democratic Future.
 Bloomington: Indiana University Press.

 ⸻.
 1996.
 “Science is ‘Good to Think With.’”
 In Science Wars, edited by Andrew Ross.
 Durham: Duke University Press.
 16–28.

 ⸻. ed.
 2011.
 The Postcolonial Science and Technology Studies Reader.
 Durham: Duke University Press.

 Kuhn, Thomas.
 1962.
 The Structure of Scientific Revolutions.
 Chicago: University of Chicago Press.